bmhan/Sigma/README.md

 - The script DOES NOT set up the CSW (crystal) or automate the power supply
 - You can customize the DUT setup with the global variables at the top of the script.

+## setup_generation.py

+- This is used to generate the miniUT.setup file used by test_miniUT_v2_shortened to set up the test.
+- There are directions in the file on how to read it and make adjustments.
+- Included in case of accidental destruction of the current miniUT.setup file